Best Robot Vacuums of 2026 Worth Buying

 Who it is for: Homeowners with mixed hard floors and carpet who want a fully autonomous system and are willing to pay for genuinely hands-off operation.

-The Eufy RoboVac X8 is the best robot vacuum under $400 and it is not particularly close.
-It uses twin turbine suction to deliver 2,000 Pa of power, which is enough for hard floors and low-pile carpet without issue.
-The iPath laser navigation maps your home accurately and handles multi-room cleaning without getting lost.
-There is no camera-based obstacle avoidance at this price, so you need to pick up cables and clutter before running it, but the cleaning results on a clear floor are genuinely impressive for the price.
-The base model does not auto-empty, but Eufy sells a version with an auto-empty dock for around $500 that removes that friction entirely.
+The Eufy C10 is the best robot vacuum under $300 and it is not particularly close.
+It self-empties into its own station, which used to be a $500-and-up feature, and holds about eight weeks of debris before you have to think about it again.
+Smart mapping handles multi-room cleaning without getting lost, and the suction is strong enough for hard floors and low-pile carpet without issue.
+There is no camera-based obstacle avoidance at this price, so you still need to pick up cables and clutter before running it, but the cleaning results on a clear floor are genuinely impressive for the money.

-Who it is for: Budget buyers with mostly hard floors who want accurate navigation and solid cleaning without spending $600 or more.
+Who it is for: Budget buyers with mostly hard floors who want self-emptying convenience and solid cleaning without spending $600 or more.

 iRobot Roomba j9+